jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 * podWait if 'true' it waits for all the pods of each iteration to be running, before going with the next one.
 Here it is false, so we will create more pods at the same time ;)

+### Custom burning workload

-I have done some modifications to this example to allow you to select which node will run all the jobs.
+I have done some modifications to the previous example to allow you to select which node will run all the jobs.
 Why all in the same node?

 * I want to optimize node_exporter, which runs individually in each node.